Skip to main content

 Red Flags

-• Write like you are sending a resignation notice again
+• Write as if you are sending a resignation notice again

 • Use dramatic language that makes colleagues uncomfortable